Alien-Worlds/aw-core/README.md

 ## Components

+### IOC

+Our packages use `inversify`, which is lightweight inversion of control container.
+To avoid conflicts, every package using `api-core` and IOC should use Inversfy.
+However, it is not necessary to import yet another dpenedency in your package because `api-core` exports **all** Inversify components.

 ### API

 Contains elements (types, errors, enums and classes) used in the API.
 The most important are the `Route` classes which are used as the basis for creating specific routes in the API code.